jameswestman/ScreepsTourneySite/README.md

         {
             "host": "lvh.me",
             "consolehost": "console.lvh.me",
-            "port": 8080
+            "port": 8080,
+            "paths": {
+                "data": "data",
+                "challenges": "challenges"
             }
+        }
+4. Create a directory called `data`.
+Leave it empty.
+This is where user data is stored.
+5. Run `git clone https://github.com/FlyingPiMonster/ScreepsTourneyChallenges challenges` to download the challenge files from GitHub and put them in the `challenges` directory.
+To update them, run `git pull` from inside the directory.
-3. Run `npm run build` to build the project.
+6. Run `npm run build` to build the project.
 This compiles the SASS and Markdown files found in the `resources` directory into CSS and HTML, and wraps HTML files in a template.
-4. Run `npm run launch` to launch the server.
+7. Run `npm run launch` to launch the server.
 By default, it will run on port 8080.
 The site only works on the `www` subdomain.
 To access it, go to `www.lvh.me:8080` in your browser.

 ## Challenge Overview